korhanertancakmak/SPRING-BOOT/03-spring-boot-hibernate-jpa-crud/README.md

 So I just ran it once.
 Let's run it again.
 That was two runs.
-And notice here, every time it runs it drops the table and then creates the table.
+And notice here, every time it runs, it drops the table and then creates the table.
 So you lose any previous data that was out there.
 And let's verify this in our MySQL Workbench.
 Notice here we only have three students.